thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 main pasture class, a few changes to my `site.pp` classification let me create a database server and connect it to my application server.

-For now, this is the final video in the series we're recording to accompany the Learning VM.
+Thanks for watching this video series on getting started with the Puppet Learning VM the Learning VM.
 If you're following along on your own Learnign VM, you can continue following the Quest Guide to complete the remaining content on the Learning VM.
 This content covers topics such as Hiera, a tool used to separate data from your manifests, and the Control Repository setup and workflow you can use to manage changes to your Puppet infrastruture with a git source control workflow.

-I'd also suggest that you check out our free self-paced courses and catalog of Instructor-led online and classroom trainings.
+I also suggest that you check out our free self-paced courses and catalog of Instructor-led online and classroom trainings.
 The self-paced courses are generally shorter in length than these videos so they can give a more focused overview of each topic.
 Our instructor-led courses give you a chance to learn live from one of our Professional Services Engineers, and try things out hands-on in a live lab environment.
-I'll post links to our training page in the comments below.
+I'll post links to our training page in the description box below.

-Thanks for taking the time to look into Puppet and watch this video.
+Thanks for taking the time to look into Puppet and watch this video series.
 I hope this gives you a good start to using Puppet, and that Puppet can make your life a little easier!